 These comprise a set of voluntary principles to guide companies in the extractive and energy sectors in maintaining the safety and security of their operations within an operating framework that ensures respect for human rights and fundamental freedoms.

-Visit the Voluntary Principles on Security and Human Rights website.
+For more information see the Voluntary Principles on Security and Human Rights.